Work and reversibility in quantum thermodynamics: Gibbs preserving maps

 \section{Gibbs preserving maps}

-The only set of maps to which the conditions of Lemma \ref{le:general} do not apply is the most general set of Gibbs preserving maps \cite{faist2015gibbs}, and we hence need a different method.
-To prove a bound of the form of \eqref{eq:boundF}, we use the following general result for quantum maps:
+A general set of maps to which the conditions of Lemma \ref{le:general} do not apply is that of Gibbs preserving maps \cite{faist2015gibbs}, and we hence need a different method to prove an analogous result.
+To prove a bound in \eqref{eq:boundF}, we use the following general result for quantum maps from \cite{junge2015universal}: